On this page:

 Stage 2 – small and medium solar systems

-From 1 October 2024, an emergency backstop applies to all new, upgrading and replacement rooftop solar systems less than or equal to 200 kW (small and medium).
+From 1 October 2024, an emergency backstop applies to new rooftop solar systems less than or equal to 200 kW (small and medium) and to legacy solar systems that have an inverter replaced after 1 October 2024, unless the replacement is a like-for-like replacement or is a replacement under warranty.
 For these rooftop solar systems, this means the power you generate and feed into the grid can be remotely turned down or switched off in an emergency, as a last resort.

 I have solar on my roof – what do I need to do?